|

 Our Mission

-The Honor Legion of the FDNY had a more humble beginning, it began as an idea in the quarters of Engine 96 and Ladder 54 in the Bronx.
-Fr.
-Joseph Rodriguez of Ladder 54 was the founding president of the Honor Legion.
+The FDNY Honor Legion began as an idea in the quarters of Engine 96 and Ladder 54 in the Bronx.
+FF Joseph Rodriguez of Ladder 54 was the founding president of the Honor Legion.
 He established the Honor Legion as an official fraternal organization of the FDNY in 1983.

 The purpose of the Honor Legion is to advance and promote the best interests of the FDNY, encourage and provide social gatherings, foster a fraternal spirit, unite in a common bond of brotherhood.
-Our organization provides encouragement and assistance for all distressed worthy Firefighters deemed eligible to recieve benefits from the organization.
+Our organization provides encouragement and assistance to all firefighters who are in need of benefits from our organization.

 "I have no ambition in this world but one, and that is to be a fireman.
 The position may, in the eyes of some, appear to be a lowly one; but we who know the work which the fireman has to do believe that his is a noble calling.
 Our proudest moment is to save lives.
 Under the impulse of such thoughts, the nobility of the occupation thrills us and stimulates us to deeds of daring, even of supreme sacrifice.”